 However, the digital market offers a wide range of business models.
 Most business-oriented people usually find it daunting to choose the business model, which would be ideal for them.
 Finding a suitable model is crucial since it is one of the top factors influencing your business’s long-term success.

 This article discusses the two best eCommerce business models and their respective pros and cons.
 Therefore, you will be able to make a wise decision on which model will be best for your budget, level of experience, time, and risk tolerance.
 Read on!

 Business-to-Consumer (B2C) Model

 The B2C eCommerce model is a traditional retail model that involves selling products and services to individual customers.
-It is mostly recommended for business owners who are new to eCommerce.
+It is mainly recommended for business owners who are new to eCommerce.

 Despite being a traditional model, B2C eCommerce has been gaining a lot of popularity recently.
 The increasing popularity is because more people are now choosing to shop online instead of visiting physical retail shops.